 You’ve Reached a Certain Age

 For young or teenage drivers, reaching a certain age can mean you have enough experience for your rates to go down.
-Generally, car insurance rates decrease steadily between the ages of 20 and 25.
+Generally, rates decrease steadily between the ages of 20 and 25.
 If you got your license as a teenager, you’ll have had it long enough to show an acceptable track record.

 Insurers can be a little slow at recognizing your achievements and lowering your rates.
 Some companies reward drivers that reach milestones better than others.
 Consider shopping around and comparing quotes if you think you should pay less for your coverage.
 Your quote could be much lower than what you’re currently paying.